Visa policy of Indonesia

 Most visitors to Indonesia may obtain a visa on arrival to Indonesia, unless they are a citizen of one of the visa-exempt countries.
 However, some countries must obtain a visa in advance from one of the Indonesian diplomatic missions before being allowed to enter Indonesia.

 All visitors must hold a passport valid for 6 months as well as a valid return ticket.

 Passport with validity of more than 3 months can be accepted in special cases or business travel.

 The immigration officer at the port of entry may ask the passenger to produce any necessary documents (such as hotel reservation and proof of finance).

 Visa policy map

 Visa exemption

-Following the COVID-19 pandemic in Indonesia, the Directorate General of Immigration published a new list of countries whose nationals are visa-exempt.
+The Directorate General of Immigration publishes a list of countries whose nationals are visa-exempt.

+Citizens of the following 16 countries may enter Indonesia without a visa, for a maximum stay of 30 days:

+In addition, permanent residents of Singapore are eligible to enter Batam, Bintan and the Karimun Islands for a maximum stay of 4 days without a visa.

-Nationals of a visa-exempt 10 countries may enter Indonesia through any of the designated border crossings, comprising 15 airports, 91 seaports and 12 cross-border land posts.
+Citizens of a visa-exempt country may enter Indonesia through any of the designated border crossings, comprising 15 airports, 91 seaports and 12 cross-border land posts.